stonet-research/zns-tools/README.md

 ![example-fig](zns-tools.nvme/example/figs/nvme0n2-2022_09_07_10_20_AM.dat/z_reset_ctr_map-heatmap.png)

-For further examples of all the tools, see also the examples below [here](#examples).
+For further examples of all the tools, also see the examples below [here](#examples).

 ## Examples

 In the `examples/` directory we provide an execution for each of the tools, and detail what the output will look like.
-For more detail on running and understanding output, consult the respective manuals in `man` (or using man `zns.<tool_name>` if installed on system).
+For more detail on running and understanding output, consult the respective manuals in `man` (or using man `zns.<tool_name>` if zns-tools are installed globally on system).

 ## File Mapping Tools